 The Hover-1 Horizon is equipped with two 200-watt motors, for a total of 400 watts, and a 36-volt lithium-ion battery.
 It has a lightweight, protective housing, though it still weighs about 28 pounds.
 That’s fairly heavy (see: How much do hoverboards weigh?), so you want to be sure to watch your battery life, so you don’t end up with a dead battery halfway to your destination.

 For rider weight, it can hold up to 220 pounds.
 That means adults can use this board, too, though it does seem to be designed more for kids and teens.

-Tire size is 8-inches, which is a good size.
-That slightly-larger size means a smoother ride.
+The tire size is 6.5 inches, which is a good size.
+That slightly larger size means a smoother ride.
 The tires are also air-filled.
 While this does mean a bit more maintenance, the tires are more flexible, so they’re better for slightly rougher terrain.

 Self-balancing scooters get a bad rap in terms of safety, which is why UL certification is so important.
 The Hover-1 Horizon meets the standard and is protected against overheating, overcharging, short-circuiting, and overcurrent.

 Always use the hoverboard charger that came with your Horizon, since you know for sure it’s UL certified.
 For safety, while riding, there are LED lights on front and brake lights.